Digital Brand Experiences

-And digital brands have the opportunity to give just that – to get down to that person, that place, and that unique moment.
-They have the data to serve up relevant content and experiences in a personalized way – essentially wrapping around a person and his/her environment at the perfect point of time.
+And digital brands have the opportunity to give just that—to get down to that person, that place, and that unique moment.
+They have the data to serve up relevant content and experiences in a personalized way—essentially wrapping around a person and his/her environment at the perfect point in time.
 That’s what it’s all about.
-And when you pair that kind of deep knowledge of audience and what they’re doing with utility, you have a very powerful thing.
+And when you pair that kind of deep knowledge of the audience and what they’re doing with utility, you have a very powerful thing.

 The question every digital brand should be asking is, “In today’s busy world, what value does this thing add to a person’s life, right now?”